National Assembly for Wales: GlossaryTop

 Siambr Hywel: The former Assembly debating chamber, Siambr Hywel is a unique events space in Ty Hywel.
 It is named after Hywel Dda (Hywel the Good) who made the first laws for Wales in the tenth century.
 When the Senedd opened its doors in 2006, Siambr Hywel was renovated and re-opened as a dedicated youth debating chamber and interactive learning centre.
 Siambr Hywel is the first of its kind in Europe and, since its launch in 2009, it has been a popular venue for teaching, conferences and lectures.

 Short Debate: A Short Debate on a topic proposed by an Assembly Member (excluding Members who are also Cabinet Secretaries or Welsh Ministers) is held each week that the Assembly meets in Plenary.
 They are usually held during the final 30 minutes of the Assembly’s Wednesday Plenary meeting.

 Standards Commissioner: The Assembly’s Standards Commissioner (whose full title is the National Assembly for Wales Commissioner for Standards) is an independent person appointed by the Assembly to provide advice and assistance relating to the conduct of Assembly Members.
 The Standards Commissioner is an independent investigator of any complaints against Assembly Members that they have breached the Assembly’s codes, protocols or resolutions.
 The current Standards Commissioner is Sir Roderick Evans.

 Standing Orders: These are the written rules which govern Assembly proceedings.
 They outline the way Members should behave, how Bills are processed and debates organised.

 Statements of Opinion: Statements of Opinion allow Members to draw attention to matters of concern or areas of achievement on any subject affecting Wales.
 They can be tabled by any Assembly Member, except those which are also a Cabinet Secretary or Welsh Minister.
 Statements of Opinion may be supported, opposed or subject to comment in writing by other Assembly Members and are published on the Assembly website by the Table Office.

 Subjects: The National Assembly can make laws for Wales.
 Assembly laws are called Acts.
-The Assembly currently has the power to create Acts in the 21 subjects, sometimes known as fields, listed below:
+Prior to the Government of Wales Act 2006 being amended by the Wales Act 2017, the Assembly had the power to create Acts in 21 subjects, listed below::